Experience ANIP before reading the whole spec.

 The gap

-What agents actually need
+What governed agents still need

 - What does this action cost?